julelang/manual/src/memory/raw-pointers/index.md

 ```

 ## Unsafe Pointers
 Developers who have previously worked with programming languages such as C and C++ are probably familiar with void pointers.
 Jule has void pointers.
 To obtain a void pointer, an unsafe pointer is used.
 Unsafe pointers can receive assignments from any pointer type.
-It is general purpose.
-Unsafe pointer is not an explicit pointer, it cannot be used with postfix and cannot be dereference.
+It is general-purpose.
+An unsafe pointer is not an explicit pointer; it cannot be used with postfix and cannot be dereferenced.

 These pointers are known as unsafe pointers in Jule because they are actually more unsafe than regular pointers.
-This is mainly because they are not a pointer to a data type.
+This is mainly because they are not pointers to a data type.
 It is assumed that they simply point to a memory location.
 Therefore, there is no guarantee that it is correct, even if cast to a datatype pointer.
 The developer must know the data type at the pointed address.
 Unsafe pointers are not helpful in this regard.

 For example:
 ```jule